Master of Arts in Counseling, Marriage, Couples, and Family Counseling

 Enhance your knowledge of human relationships.
 Study theoretical and applied psychology to understand child and adult psychopathology and treatment, professional ethics, assessment and statistics, and counseling techniques.
 You will also complete training in therapy for couples, families, and children.

-To be eligible for the Master of Arts in Counseling, Marriage and Family Therapy Specialization, a student must successfully complete the following:
+To be eligible for the Master of Arts in Counseling, Marriage, Couples, and Family Counseling Specialization, a student must successfully complete the following:

 - Program coursework of 60 credits